-The University of Hawai'i Legal Affairs and University Office of General Counsel may be consulted in situations where the release of information under open records requests may include the names of the parties or information that could easily lead to their identification, to ensure appropriate redactions are made, if any.
+The University of Hawai'i Legal Affairs and University Office of General Counsel may be consulted in situations where the release of information under open records requests may include the names of the parties or information that could easily lead to their identification, to ensure appropriate reductions are made, if any.

-Interim Measures are services, accommodations, or other assistance that the University puts in place on a temporary basis after receiving notice of a Complaint and before any outcomes - investigatory, disciplinary, or remedial - have been determined.
-Leeward CC will maintain as confidential any Interim Measures implemented, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the specific Interim Measure.
+Supportive Measures are services, accommodations, or other assistance that the University puts in place on a temporary basis after receiving notice of a Complaint and before any outcomes - investigatory, disciplinary, or remedial - have been determined.
+Leeward CC will maintain as confidential any Supportive Measures implemented, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the specific Supportive Measure.

-Complaint Resolution Process.
+Complaint Resolution Policy and Procedure

-Leeward CC's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
-In all instances, the process will be conducted in a manner that is consistent with University policy and that is transparent to the accuser and the accused.
-EP 1.204, AP 1.202, and Interim AP 1.204 are UH policies and procedures that establish prompt, fair, and impartial investigation and resolution processes, from the initial investigation to the final result.
-Interim AP 1.204 and AP 1.202 include reasonably prompt timeframes and allows for the extension of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
-Depending on the specific sex and gender based misconduct that is alleged, either AP 1.202 or Interim AP 1.204 will govern the resolution process (See EP 1.204.III.B. for details).
+Leeward CC's complaint process includes a prompt, fair, and impartial investigation and resolution process.
+In all instances, the process will be conducted in a manner that is consistent with University policy and that is transparent to the Parties.

+The information in this 2024 ASR is a summary of the relevant policies and procedures of Leeward CC.
+For more detailed information, see EP 1.204, Interim Policy on Sex Discrimination (eff.
+8-1-24) and AP 1.204, Interim Administrative Complaint Procedures Regarding Sex Discrimination, (eff.
+8-1-24) which are the official UH policies and procedures that establish prompt, fair, and impartial investigation and resolution processes, from the initial investigation to the Final Determination.
+AP 1.204 includes reasonably prompt timeframes and allows for the extension of timeframes for good cause with written notice to the Parties of the delay and the reason for the delay.